oplS16projects/Racket-Weather/README.md

 JT Shepple

 ##Overview
-The general idea for our project is to mimic a 10-day weather forcast, where our program displays two type of visualizations.
+The general idea for our project is to mimic a 10-day weather forecast, where our program displays two type of visualizations.
-One of the visualiazation shows highs and lows with an image of the condition.
+One of the visualization shows highs and lows with an image of the condition.
 The other viz is a line graph plotting the highs, lows, and average temperature of certain cities.
 The project is split into several parts.
 The first part retrieves real weather data into several JSON files and the second part creates two different visualizations from the retrieved data.

 ##Screenshot
-This was our inital concept and visualization of what we wanted to mimic:
+This was our initial concept and visualization of what we wanted to mimic:
 ![Concept Image](https://raw.githubusercontent.com/oplS16projects/Racket-Weather/master/Example.png)

 This is example output of our final program:
 ![Program Output](https://github.com/oplS16projects/Racket-Weather/blob/master/Program_Output.png)

 ##Concepts Demonstrated
+* **Data-abstraction** was used with the JSON data, as we used a JSON library called "json" to manage the JSON data that was gathered from an external API.
 * **File I/O** was used to store / open files to save and retrieve the JSON data.
-* **Data-abstraction** was used with the JSON data, as we used a JSON library called "json" to manage the JSON data that was gathered from an external API.
 * **Recursion** was used to grab the min and max of values from the JSON file, as well as create visualizations and gather the weather data.

 ##External Technology and Libraries